airtaxi/VideoFrameToWriteableBitmap/README.md

 // Initialize the decoder with the desired codec (e.g., H264) var frameDecoder = new FrameDecoder(AVCodecID.AV_CODEC_ID_H264);

-// Feed the decoder with raw video data (full NAL units for H264) bool success = frameDecoder.Feed(frameData);
+// Feed the decoder with raw video data (first frame to feed must be a full NAL unit (I frame) for H264) bool success = frameDecoder.Feed(frameData);

 if (success)